ZachNagengast/similarity-search-kit/README.md

 - **Privacy-focused document search engines:** Create a search engine that processes sensitive documents locally, without exposing user data to external services.
 (See example project "ChatWithFiles" in the `Examples` directory.)

-- **Document clustering and organization:** Automatically group and organize documents based on their textual content, all on-device.
+- **Offline question-answering systems:** Implement a question-answering system that finds the most relevant answers to a user's query within a local dataset.

-- **Question-answering systems:** Implement a question-answering system that finds the most relevant answers to a user's query within a local dataset.
+- **Document clustering and recommendation engines:** Automatically group and organize documents based on their textual content on the edge.

-By leveraging **SimilaritySearchKit**, developers can easily create powerful applications that prioritize keeping data close to home without major tradeoffs in functionality or performance.
+By leveraging **SimilaritySearchKit**, developers can easily create powerful applications that keep data close to home without major tradeoffs in functionality or performance.

 ## Installation

 To install **SimilaritySearchKit**, simply add it as a dependency to your Swift project using the Swift Package Manager.
 I recommend using the Xcode method personally via:

-`File -> Add Packages... -> Search or Enter Package Url -> https://github.com/ZachNagengast/similarity-search-kit.git`
+`File` → `Add Packages...` → `Search or Enter Package Url` → `https://github.com/ZachNagengast/similarity-search-kit.git`

-It should give you the following options to choose which model you'd like to add:
+Xcode should give you the following options to choose which model you'd like to add (see [available models](#available-models) below for help choosing):

 ![Xcode Swift Package Manager Import](https://user-images.githubusercontent.com/1981179/235577729-eae29187-8d3b-40cb-b7d7-f6470a80b141.png)

 If you want to add it via `Package.swift`, add the following line to your dependencies array: